valhalla/valhalla/docs/mjolnir/getting_started_guide.md

 ### Data

 You can either download city-sized extracts from [Mapzen](https://mapzen.com/data/metro-extracts/).
 However, if you are looking for larger extracts, they can be downloaded from [Geofabrik GmbH](http://http://download.geofabrik.de/).
-If you wish to convert the entire planet, we are running conversions on quad-cores(CPU @ 2.70GHz) machines with 16 gigs of RAM utilizing a SSD.
-Conversion with administrative areas, timezones, and transit data, but without elevation data will take around 12 hours.
-This route graph will include motor vehicle, pedestrian, transit, and bicycle route information.
+If you wish to convert the entire planet, we have successfully run conversions on quad-cores(CPU @ 2.70GHz) machines with 16 gigs of RAM utilizing a SSD.
+Conversion with administrative areas and timezones, but without elevation data will take around 15 hours.
+This route graph will include motor vehicle, pedestrian, and bicycle route information.

-### Build the Required Repositories.
-Build the repositories in this order: Midgard, Baldr, Sif, Skadi, Mjolnir

 ```
 ./autogen.sh